 Of course, it’s also worth some Alexander Technique ‘thought support’ to help free up any tension from the day.
 A body scan starting can address this, freeing up the neck, jaw, back and limbs.
 Thinking from brain to body helps us to become aware of where we hold tension so that we can free it up.
 Once we’re asleep we can’t act on this but we can think things through before we drop off to sleep or if we wake in the night.

-My yoga friend and colleague, Chris Holt, has an insomnia bodyscan that is worth a go if you have trouble sleeping.
 Our minds can be pre-occupied and so running thoughts through the body bring us into the present moment, quietening down the mind chatter.

 Having suffered from insomnia on and off over the years, I’ve tried out a few things that have helped: